keerthanasaravanan266/cinemax-booking-system/README.md

 ## License

 This project is intended for educational and demonstration purposes.

-Add an appropriate open-source license if the project is intended to be publicly distributed.
+This was built for the Database Management Course Project.